dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 Raptor Test List
 ****************

 Currently the following Raptor tests are available.
-Note: Check the test details below to see which browser (i.e. Firefox, Google Chrome, Android) each test is supported on.
+Note: Check the test details below to see which browser (i.e. Datalus, Google Chrome, Android) each test is supported on.

 Page-Load Tests
 ---------------

-Raptor page-load test documentation is generated by `PerfDocs <https://firefox-source-docs.mozilla.org/code-quality/lint/linters/perfdocs.html>`_ and available in the `Firefox Source Docs <https://firefox-source-docs.mozilla.org/testing/perfdocs/raptor.html>`_.
+Raptor page-load test documentation is generated by `PerfDocs <https://datalus-source-docs.mozilla.org/code-quality/lint/linters/perfdocs.html>`_ and available in the `Datalus Source Docs <https://datalus-source-docs.mozilla.org/testing/perfdocs/raptor.html>`_.

 Benchmark Tests
 ---------------